noahCandaele/jasmin-aes-gcm/README.md

 This Dockerfile has been successfully tested with a Ubuntu 22.04 base image.

+Remark: on linux, running the docker commands requires root privileges (insert `sudo` in front of every command, or run `sudo su` once).

-Here are useful commands to work with Docker:
+Here are some important commands to work with Docker:
-- Build an image: `docker build -t <image_name> <path_to_directory_containing_dockerfile>`
+- Build an image from a Dockerfile: `docker build -t <image_name> <path_to_directory_containing_dockerfile>`
+    - Example: build an image with the provided Dockerfile: `docker build -t jasmin Docker/`
-- Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace> --name <container_name> <image_name>`
+- Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace_path> --name <container_name> <image_name>`
+    - Example: create and run a container based on the previously created image: `docker run -it -v C:\Workspace:/workspace --name my-container jasmin`.
+    - In the container, you now have access to the files present in the directory <host_workspace_path> on the host machine.
 - Exit the container without stopping it (from inside the container): `Ctrl + P`, `Ctrl + Q`
+- Join a running container: `docker attach <container_name>`
 - Exit the container and stop it (from inside the container): `exit`
-- Join a running container: `docker attach <container_name>`
 - Stop a container: `docker stop <container_name>`
 - Start a container: `docker start <container_name>`

-Example usage:
-- Build the image with the Jasmin compiler installed: `docker build -t jasmin Docker/`
-- Create and run a container based on this image: `docker run -it -v C:\Workspace:/workspace --name my-container jasmin`
+- List all images: `docker image ls`
+- List all containers: `docker container ls -a`
+    - Remark: running this command without the `-a` flag displays only the running containers.

 ### Configure syntax highlighting for Jasmin code in Visual Studio Code:
 - Open any `.jazz` file